Shoulder pad (fashion): 1990s

 The shoulder pad fashion carried over from the late 1980s with continued popularity in the early 1990s, but wearers' tastes were changing due to a backlash against 1980s culture.
 Some designers continued to produce ranges featuring shoulder pads into the mid-1990s, as shoulder pads were prominent in women's formal suits and matching top-bottom attire, highly exemplified in earlier episodes of The Nanny from 1993 and 1994, where costume designer Brenda Cooper outfitted star Fran Drescher in things like late-eighties-style square-shouldered jackets by Moschino and Patrick Kelly.
-But as the decade wore on, the styles became outdated and were shunned by young and fashion-conscious wearers.
+The velcro-fastened shoulder pads of the eighties were still familiar items in the early nineties.
+In 1993, a US patent was even registered for a removable shoulder pad that contained a hidden pocket to hide valuables.
+But as the decade wore on, shoulder-padded styles became outdated and were shunned by young and fashion-conscious wearers.
 Appearances were reduced to smaller, subtler versions augmenting the shoulder lines of jackets and coats.

 2000s and 2010s

 The late 2000s and early 2010s saw the resurgence of shoulder pads.
 Many young women imitated pop artists, mainly Lady Gaga and Rihanna, who were known for their use of shoulder pads in their stylistic outfits.
 There was a large presence of shoulder pads on many runways, in fashion designer collections, and a revival of 1980s trends became mainstream among many people who were interested in them.
 By the 2009-2010 seasons, shoulder pads had made their way back into the mainstream market.
 By 2010 many retailers like Wal-Mart had shoulder pads on at least half of all women's tops and blouses.

 The late 2010s saw another resurgence of shoulder pads.
 With the rise of the Me Too movement and other female empowerment movements, the increase of women being elected to political positions, and a continuing revival of 1980s trends, many are opting to wear clothes with shoulder pads.